Young-ook/terraform-aws-spinnaker/examples/chaosmonkey/README.md

 # Chaos Monkey
 [Chaos Monkey](https://netflix.github.io/chaosmonkey/) is responsible for randomly terminating instances in production to ensure that engineers implement their services to be resilient to instance failures.

+There are many reasons to perform chaos engineering.
+We see teams across the industry turn to this practice to reduce incidents, lower the cost of downtime, train their team and prepare for moments that matter.
+In other words, it can also be called vaccination for real events.

+**Reduce Incidents**

+By practicing chaos engineering you are able to detect issues before they become incidents and before your customers get affected.

+**Cost of Downtime**

+The cost of downtime is very expensive.
+The numbers get larger with the companies that operate at web scale, and if it's during a high traffic event like a sale or launch.

+**Train your Team**

+Give your team a chance to build their muscle memory.
+Run planned chaos engineering experiments to train engineers on how to be on call and repond to incidents with runbook.

+**Prepare for moments that matter**

+By working on the three points above your team will feel more confident everyday as they build their respective applications and systems.
+Less time will be spent fire fighthing and more time building and creating value.

 ## Setup
 This is an example to explain how to build and deploy Chaos Monkey container into spinnaker.
 [This](main.tf) is the example of terraform configuration file to create ECR and CodeBuild resources on your AWS account.
 Check out and apply it using terraform command.